 |Played by||Esmé Bianco|

 Ros is a prostitute of renowned beauty.
 She has only appeared in the TV series and is played by Esmé Bianco.
-Although her character was created specifically for the TV series, she is based in part on a character in A Game of Thrones known as the "red-headed whore".
-Additionally, some of Chataya and Alayaya's roles have been folded into her character.
-George R. R. Martin has said he will likely work Ros into the books at some point as a cameo.
+Her character was created specifically for the TV series, but George R. R. Martin has said he might work Ros into the books at some point as a cameo.

 Game of Thrones